adesfontaines/adesfontaines/README.md

 </div>
 -->

-🔭 Looking for open-source projects to work on.
+🔭 Looking for open-source projects to contribute on.

 ---